EtiTheSpirit/XansCVRTools/README.md

 # Xan's CVR Tools
-A collection of tools I designed for the ChilloutVR CCK
+A collection of tools I designed for the ChilloutVR CCK.
+You can download them all in one on the [Releases page](https://github.com/EtiTheSpirit/XansCVRTools/releases).

 # Tools